-- Hill of Tara (County Meath): Of ritual significance from the Stone Age to the Christian period, Tara has seen it all and kept it all a secret.
-This was the traditional center and seat of Ireland's high kings.
-Although the hill is only 154m (512 ft.) above sea level, from here you can see each of Ireland's four Celtic provinces on a clear day.
-The site is mostly unexcavated and tells its story in whispers.
-It's a place to be walked slowly.
+- Hill of Tara (County Meath): Of ritual significance from the Stone Age to the early Christian period, Tara has seen it all and kept it a secret.
+This mostly unexcavated site was the traditional center and seat of Ireland’s high kings; it’s a place to be walked slowly.
+Although the hill is only 154m (512 feet) above sea level, on a clear day you can see each of Ireland’s four Celtic provinces from here.

 - Loughcrew (County Meath): At this little-known site, not far from Newgrange, a series of cruciform passage tombs crown two hills.
 Guided tours of the cairns are offered during the summer, but we prefer to come in the off season, when you can borrow a key and make your own imaginative reconstruction.

 - Lough Gur (County Limerick): This lakefront site will convince you that the Neolithic farmers of Ireland had an estimable sense of real estate.
 Inhabited for more than 4,000 years, the ancient farming settlement offers a number of prehistoric remains.
 The most impressive of these is the largest surviving stone circle in Ireland, made up of 113 stones.